Laser-based powder bed fusion systems for metals

 The resolution in the z-axis is affected by the layer thickness set but also on the scan strategy.

-Build speed of laser based powder bed fusion systems for metal can not be generalized.
+Build speed of laser-based powder bed fusion systems for metal can not be generalised.

 It is highly depended on material, laser power, spot sized, scan speed and layer thickness.